November 2019. New Jersey.

 Most of her driving involves short trips around-town for running errands, buying groceries, etc. But twice a month she drives with friends to a meeting about 30 miles away, and about once a month she drives to visit one of my brothers or sisters who live up to 170 miles away.
 Those factors, and a few others, went in to our decision making process.

-She decided that she wanted to get a Plug-in car for a couple reasons.
-She wanted to do her share to help make a positive change for our environment, and she also wanted to try out new technology.
+She decided that she wanted to get a Plug-in car to do her share to help make a positive change for our environment, and she also wanted to try out new technology.
 This time around she wanted to get a sedan, something with decent storage space in the trunk, and that “drove like a regular car”.
 So she went to a couple dealerships to test drive several cars including the Honda Clarity Plug-in Hybrid and the Chevy Bolt EV.

 If you’ve been to a traditional dealership and asked about plug-in cars, odds are you had the same experience she had.
 Granted, there are salesman out there who know their cars.
 But it seems there are many more who are not well informed.
 The first salesman she spoke with told her that a plug-in car made no sense for somebody who makes short trips around town (the Clarity Plug-in Hybrid is perfect for that job), and that there were no rebates available for Honda’s Clarity (it’s eligible for a full federal tax rebate).
 I advised her to work with another salesman.

 She test drove the Clarity and liked it, particularly that the driver controls and dashboard were similar to her previous car, which was also a Honda.
 She lives in a part of NJ that is not yet served by many public charging stations (see below).
 We felt that a plug-in hybrid like the Clarity she could charge in the garage on a 120V outlet, that she could drive in fully electric mode for her local errands, and that would cover a good bit of her longer trips was the best option for her.